As an Amazon Associate I earn from qualifying purchases. Click for details.

 - And, you can focus your database search with exact GPS coordinates.

 Though the actual records may not be at the tDAR site, you’ll know exactly what to look for at public and university libraries.
 In many cases, those libraries have online catalogues, with notations about whether that book or report is in the library, or if it’s been checked out.

-Thus is a huge step forward for aggressive and conscientious ghost investigators.
+Thus is a huge step forward for serious ghost investigators.

-On the other hand, if you remain in this field long enough to want far more from ghost hunting and paranormal research, tDAR may be the academic and historical tool you need.
+On the other hand, if you want far more from ghost hunting and paranormal research, tDAR may be the academic and historical tool you need.